For the latest on the Nike Pegasus Trail, check out our Nike Pegasus Trail 4 review.

 The upper’s low-profile gaiter is a nice touch but not snug or high enough on your leg to completely keep debris and snow out.
 In the GORE-TEX version, I found snow got inside when running or sliding through several inches of it.

 The ventilated mesh wrapped with the GORE-TEX Invisible Fit membrane works incredibly well.
 If you often have cold feet, I would argue that these would be a good option even in dry weather.
 I suffer from cold extremities, but I also sweat a lot once I get moving.
-Paired with a wool sock, my feet stayed totally dry both from the GORE-TEX upper’s breathability and transfer of moisture.
+Paired with a wool running sock, my feet stayed totally dry both from the GORE-TEX upper’s breathability and transfer of moisture.
 Just for kicks, I sprayed the GORE-TEX version down with a garden hose for several minutes after a muddy run.
 Not surprisingly, water got inside.
 But under normal wet, muddy, or snowy conditions, I’m pleased to report that the upper is reliably dry and protective.

-It appears that many consumers buy Nike’s trail shoes even for pavement running.
+It appears that many consumers buy Nike’s trail running shoes even for pavement running.
 Their own website says that they will “keep your feet dry when running through wet roads.”
 Indeed, this shoe actually is a strong performer in the road-to-trail category.

 Nike Pegasus Trail 2 and Pegasus Trail 2 GORE-TEX Midsole

 This shoe model–in both versions–is really all about the foam.
 With all of the propulsion advancements Nike has made in the past year, React foam is still an incredible invention.